Frequently asked questions

 How do I download files from Cloud to my local computer?

 Open the Files page by selecting Files from the Cloud menu.
-For further instructions, see Share reports and documents.
+For further instructions, see Share files with users or groups.

 How do I retrieve versions of files that have been overwritten?